Prior to 1973

 Telemedicine Abortion Ban

-The Iowa Board of Medicine unsuccessfully tries to prohibit the use of telemedicine, where doctors dispense medication abortion remotely, even though the process is very safe.
-This was blocked permanently and unanimously by the Iowa Supreme Court in 2015 under the “undue burden” standard applied to the Iowa Constitution.
+Especially in rural areas where it can be difficult to get the time, money, and transportation to get to a doctor's office, doctors may supervise a person taking the oral abortion medication remotely via teleconferencing.
+But the Iowa Board of Medicine unsuccessfully tried to prohibit the use of telemedicine, where doctors dispense medication abortion remotely, even though the process is very safe.
+Fortunately, this was blocked permanently and unanimously by the Iowa Supreme Court in 2015 under the “undue burden” standard applied to the Iowa Constitution.

-The Iowa Legislature passes a 72-hour waiting period for abortion, which in practice could delay an abortion by several days or even weeks.
-This was blocked permanently in a 5-2 decision by the Iowa Supreme Court in 2018, under the “strict scrutiny” standard applied to the Iowa Constitution.
+The Iowa Legislature passes a 72-hour waiting period for abortion, which in practice could delay an abortion by weeks.
+We sue and block it, with a 5-2 decision by the Iowa Supreme Court in 2018.
+Importantly, the Court finds that abortion is a "fundamental right" and subject to “strict scrutiny” under the Iowa Constitution.

-Iowa passes the mis-named “fetal heartbeat” law banning most abortions at around six weeks of pregnancy.
-This was blocked permanently by the Iowa district court in 2019, and the state did not appeal that decision at that time.
+Iowa passes the mis-named “fetal heartbeat” law banning most abortions at around six weeks of pregnancy (at that stage, it's not a fetus; it's an embryo.
+And it does not have a heart, only electrical cardiac impulses.)
+We sue and it is blocked permanently by the Iowa district court in 2019, and the state did not appeal that decision at that time.

 Abortion Constitutional Amendment

-The Iowa Legislature starts the multi-year process to potentially change wording in the state constitution to specifically state that it does not protect any right to an abortion.
+The Iowa Legislature starts the multi-year process to potentially change wording in the state constitution to specifically state that the Iowa Constitution does not protect the right to an abortion.

-Law passed requiring a 24-hour waiting period for those seeking an abortion, which in reality can delay an abortion by several days or weeks because of personal and medical scheduling.
+This law requires a 24-hour waiting period for those seeking an abortion, which in reality can delay an abortion by weeks.
+We sue and the law is temporarily blocked.

 In a decision with wide implications, Roe is overturned in Dobbs v.
-Jackson Women’s Health.
-Among other things, it turns the question of abortion rights making abortion laws back to the states.
+Jackson Women’s Health on June 24, 2022.
+Among other things, it turns the question of abortion rights back to the states.
 Many states (but not Iowa) have "trigger laws" that authorize them to immediately ban abortion.

 Six-Week Abortion Ban 2.0 (A New Six-Week Abortion Ban Law)

 In a special session, the Iowa Legislature passes a new six-week abortion ban.
 It’s nearly identical to the old, 2018 six-week ban.
 A lawsuit is immediately filed and the law is temporarily blocked.
-The state has filed an appeal of the injunction.
+The state has filed an appeal of the injunction, but it remains blocked while litigation continues.